PearBabyPlc/scrambled-egg-simulator/README.md

 In future, a Fanno flow analysis of the inlet to the combustor will be performed (allowing for a better ramjet model than the rough normal shock approximation), and more detail will be added to the exhaust model to more accurately represent the performance of an airframe-integrated exhaust ramp.

 Credit to the following:
-- BuzzerRookie for their ISA, used in this project as buzzerrookieisa.py
+- BuzzerRookie for their ISA, used in this project as buzzerrookieisa.py (https://gist.github.com/buzzerrookie/5b6438c603eabf13d07e)
-- Kyle Niemeyer's Gas Dynamics notes, used in this project as kyleniemeyergasdynamics.py
+- Kyle Niemeyer's Gas Dynamics notes, used in this project as kylesObliqueShocks.py and maybe an additional Prandlt-Meyer thingy (https://kyleniemeyer.github.io/gas-dynamics-notes/compressible-flows/oblique-shocks.html)